 Fix: Your dev team must fix the CSS so that the browser automatically applies the styles.
-In the meantime, add a separate stylesheet (Mozilla.org instructions) or use the onload attribute when linking your stylesheet (Mozlla.org instructions).
+In the meantime, add a separate stylesheet (mozilla.org instructions) or use the onload attribute when linking your stylesheet (mozilla.org instructions).

 Cause: The website or CSS was updated in the last 30 days but the filename was the same, so Heap used the cached (older) version of the CSS file which was no longer valid.
 This may present as missing blocks of text, borders, or other chunks of the page.

-Fix: Apply a version number to your CSS files, and ensure that CSS files (and fonts, etc.) are accessible without being behind a login.
+Fix: Apply a version number to your CSS files, and make sure that CSS files (and fonts, etc.) are accessible without being behind a login.
 Example: https://www.example.com/style.css?v=123.4

 Cause: Heap’s crawler was blocked entirely (ex. by a Firewall) from capturing a copy of the site’s content.
 You’ll see formatting, images, etc. missing, and 403 errors visible in the dev console.